amnipriyasowrirajan/React_mini_projects/README.md

   - onAmountChange: (function) Callback function triggered when the amount input changes.
   - onFromCurrencyChange: (function) Callback function triggered when the "from" currency selection changes.
   - onToCurrencyChange: (function) Callback function triggered when the "to" currency selection changes.

+# Filter Products

+A Filter Products component for React that allows users to filter products based on various criteria.

+- filters: (object) An object containing filter criteria such as category, price range, etc.
+- onFiltersChange: (function) A callback function triggered when filters are changed.
+It receives the updated filter object as an argument.